Repo-Factory/Processor-Simulator/README.md

     ./stack

 ## Usage ##
-This program will use the simulator to evaluate a simple quadratic AX^2 + BX + C Each simulator will have a path defined in its CMakeLists.txt which defines where to read for the assembly instructions Changing the values in the .data section of these files will change the operands for the quadratic evaluation.
+This program will use the simulator to evaluate a simple quadratic AX^2 + BX + C.
+Each simulator will have a path defined in its CMakeLists.txt which defines where to read for the assembly instructions.
+Changing the values in the .data section of these files will change the operands for the quadratic evaluation.
 The program will not have to be compiled again, you can simply change the operands, execute the program and the simulator will always correctly evaluate the expression.
+So if you want to see the stack simulator calculate a new value, edit quadratic_stack.s
+At the bottom there's a data section.
+Change any of the operands and reexecute the program (./stack) to see the output

 ## Design Notes ##
 Some difficult areas were loading the program into memory and representing the instructions as bit streams.
 However,